Kanowit language

 The Kanowit language, also called Serau Tet Kanowit (language of the Kanowit people), is an Austronesian language spoken in Sarawak, Malaysia on the island of Borneo.
-It is mutually intelligible with the Tanjong (alternatively spelled Tanjung) language, which is spoken even farther upriver near the town of Kapit.
-Tanjong may be a separate language from Kanowit; however, both languages currently share the denomination kxn in ISO 639-3.
+It is mutually intelligible with the Tanjong (alternatively spelled Tanjung) language, which is spoken even further upriver near the town of Kapit.
+Tanjong may be a separate language from Kanowit.
+However, both languages currently share the denomination kxn in ISO 639-3.
 Kanowit is primarily spoken in Kampung Bedil, a village located approximately one mile up the Rajang River from Kanowit Town.

 Vocabulary

 Some Kanowit vocabulary translated into English: